n0rmancodes/gmailnator-api/README.md

 NPM module built to access gmailnator.com programically.

 Gmailnator.com is a website that you can create a gmail.com email that acts like a service like [10 Minute Mail](https://10minutemail.com).

+## Disclaimer
+- Please only use this for legal and moral purposes.
+- Don't scam people/companies using this.
+- Don't use this to spam either

+Thank you for understanding :)

 ## Requirements
 Just install the package in [NPM](https://npmjs.com/package/gmailnator).